 A current biographical sketch of the nominee is requested along with the nomination form and letter.

-The honoree will be selected by Commission for Blacks members.
+The honoree will be selected by Commission for Black Communities members.

 - Faculty nominees must have been employed by UT for a minimum of three years.
 Exempt and non-exempt staff nominees must have been employed by UT for a minimum of three years.

 - The nominee must be openly expresses his/her beliefs in a diverse university community and has made consistent contributions on issues of diversity and inclusion.

 - The nominee must be actively involved within organizations that promote and educate about diversity and inclusion.

 Please complete the form below and attach your nomination statement to the form.
 Your statement should adequately reflect specific contributions and beliefs.
 This statement will be the primary basis for consideration for the award and should be thorough and precise.